Buffy Sainte-Marie: 1960–1978: Rise to prominence

-Her 1965 album Many a Mile included her most successful song "Until It's Time for You to Go", which has been recorded by many artists, including Neil Diamond, Roberta Flack, Elvis Presley, Bobby Darin, Nancy Sinatra, Glen Campbell, Barbra Streisand, Peggy Lee, Johnny Mathis, Robert Goulet, Andy Williams and many others.
+Her 1965 album Many a Mile included "Until It's Time for You to Go", which has been covered by Neil Diamond, Elvis Presley, Glen Campbell, Barbra Streisand, Andy Williams, and many others.

-In a 1965 Billboard issue, folk-music disc jockeys voted Sainte-Marie "Favorite New Female Vocalist" in that genre.
+In 1965, Billboard named Sainte-Marie "Favorite New Female Vocalist" in the folk genre in a poll of disk jockeys.
 (Note: Some later sources, including Andrea Warner's authorized biography, report that Billboard named Saint-Marie the "best new artist of 1964", but this award is not present in either the 1964 or 1965 poll.
 Billboard first issued its Top New Artist category in 1977.)
-Some of her songs addressing the mistreatment of Native Americans, such as "Now That the Buffalo's Gone" (1964) and "My Country 'Tis of Thy People You're Dying" (1964, included on her 1966 album), created controversy at the time.
+Some of her songs addressing the mistreatment of Native Americans, such as "Now That the Buffalo's Gone" (1964) and "My Country 'Tis of Thy People You're Dying" (1964, included on her 1966 album), were seen as controversial.

-In 1967, she released Fire & Fleet & Candlelight, which contained her interpretation of the traditional Yorkshire dialect song "Lyke Wake Dirge", as well as a French language version of "Until It's Time For You to Go".

-In 1968 she released her song "Take My Hand for a While" which was also later recorded by Glen Campbell and at least 13 other artists.